WebOrigami/docs/src/content/concepts/hello.md

     venice.jpg: "[binary data]"
 ---

-Origami is a conceptual model and toolset that lets you quickly create websites and other things.
+Origami lets you quickly create websites and other things.
 This page covers the basics and introduces the three key concepts — _trees_, _scope_, and _maps_ — that make Origami unique.

 ## Trees

-If you're a designer or developer, you often have to process a pile of one kind of content — text, images, etc. — into a new pile of transformed content.
-You might want to turn a bunch of markdown into HTML, or some raw data into a set of pages.

-That information is often organized into hierarchical structures like file system folders, but rather than focus on where or how the data is stored, it can be productive to work at a more abstract level and think of such structured content as _trees_.
+You can view many of the things you work with — folders and files, data in data files — as _trees_.

 Here is a tree with just one branch:

 <figure>
 {{
-  @svg {
+  svg.js {
     index.html: "Hello, world!"
   }
 }}